 Identification: Mature females of the western widow spider are generally round in form with a bulbous abdomen.
 They usually reach a length of 1/4 to 1/3 inch.
 Adult females are distinctively shiny and dark colored, generally black or occasionally dark-brown.
-The distinguishing feature of all widows (Latrodectus spp.) is the presence of a red or red-orange "hourglass" pattern on the underside of the abdomen.
+The distinguishing feature of all widows (Latrodectus spp.) is the presence of a red or redorange "hourglass" pattern on the underside of the abdomen.
 However, this pattern can be highly variable with the western widow and may fade or intensify in color during the life of any individual widow spider.

-- The Brown Recluse, and all other recluse spiders, are extremely rare in Colorado.
-Confirmed specimens at the Denver Museum of Nature and Science collection include only one specimen of Loxoceles reclusa collected from the state (Boulder County, 1996). - Colorado has many kinds of spiders that are brown or have patterning that may resemble brown recluse spiders. - The quickest way to positively identify a recluse spider is to examine the arrangement of the eyes - there should be three pairs.
+- •The Brown Recluse, and all other recluse spiders, are extremely rare in Colorado.
+Confirmed specimens at the Denver Museum of Nature and Science collection include only one specimen of Loxoceles reclusa collected from the state (Boulder County, 1996). - •Colorado has many kinds of spiders that are brown or have patterning that may resemble brown recluse spiders. - •The quickest way to positively identify a recluse spider is to examine the arrangement of the eyes - there should be three pairs. - •Brown recluse spiders usually have a "violin pattern" on the cephalothorax. - •Funnel weaver spiders and wood louse hunters are the two groups most commonly mistaken for recluse spiders. - Brown recluse and related recluse spiders (Loxosceles spp., Family Sicariidae) are, by far, the most commonly misidentified spiders in Colorado.
+Unfortunately, also greatly overdiagnosed are purported spider bites caused by brown recluse spiders - a situation perpetuated by many in the Colorado medical establishment as well as through selfdiagnosis.

-&lt;sup>6 https://extension.colostate.edu/topic-areas/insects
+6 https://extension.colostate.edu/topic-areas/insects